hardikkalra45/LLM-Fine-Tuning-for-Disease-Suggestion-Based-on-Symptoms/README.md

-# LLM Fine-Tuning for Disease Suggestion - Assignment Completion
+# LLM Fine-Tuning for Disease Suggestion

 ## Project Overview
 This project implements fine-tuning of an open-source Large Language Model (LLM) to suggest medical conditions based on patient symptoms.
 The assignment has been completed with all required components.